<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 How to Stay Organized While Unpacking Your New Home

-Pre-Plan Before the Boxes Arrive
+1) Pre-Plan Before the Boxes Arrive

 Don’t forget to inquire about the empty boxes.
 Depending on the moving company, they will remove what you’ve emptied that day only, while some will return to collect, and others will leave them entirely in your care to discard.
-Learn the recycling days for your street and think about posting online to offer the remaining boxes to other military families in need.
+Learn the recycling days for your street and consider posting online to offer the remaining boxes to other military families in need.

 Locate your necessities

 Some items, such as a week’s worth of clothing and toiletries, are helpful to have on hand during the actual drive or plane trip.
-Other necessary items should be boxed and labeled clearly and searched for early during unloading.
-These items could include small hand tools, pet accessories, important paperwork, and extra phone chargers.
+Other necessary items should be boxed and labeled clearly to retrieve quickly.

 Plan a design for each room.

-Do your best to avoid multiple rounds of moving furniture which mitigates damage to the floor and furniture pieces.
+Do your best to avoid multiple rounds of moving furniture, which mitigates damage to the floor and furniture pieces.
 Later, when time permits, lay artwork against the walls in approximate placement before adding the holes.

-Practical Tips for the Whole House
+2) Practical Tips to Unpack the Whole House

 • Unpack your most essential items first.